Do you need a letter from an accountant?

 Johnston Accounting Pty Ltd

-If you are using us at the Home Loan Experts to arrange your loan then please ask your Accountant to fax the letter to us using the number on our contact us page.
+If you are using us at the Home Loan Experts to arrange your loan then you can call us on 1300 889 743 or enquire online for assistance with your letter.

 Other types of accountant letters

 There are many different reasons why a bank may request an accountant’s letter so there are many different templates that you may need to use.

 Due to privacy legislation many accountants will not talk to the bank directly or to your mortgage broker, so you will have to request your accountant to write a letter for the bank.